 Despite her current residence on the east coast, Elise is proud to call herself a fifth-generation Angeleno.

-Emily-Rose is a Senior Producer at enso, a social impact media company in Santa Monica.
+Previously, Emily-Rose was a Senior Producer at enso, a social impact media company in Santa Monica.
 She enjoys creating visually engaging videos that connect, educate and build a better tomorrow on behalf of enso's clients.

 She has produced, filmed and edited content for Google, PBS, SoulPancake and OWN.
 She has also created marketing videos for a range of clients, including Fendi, BeachMint and Josie Maran Cosmetics.